Akbar7554/survey-master-client/README.md

 - and also try to implement chart by data wise and try to payment system.

+# Create a readme with what challenges you have faced for the backend.

+- In this project i face many more problems like generate jwt token , set admin verify , surveyor verify . different types of routes setup and post get patch delete to the specific user role wise data into the database.

 # Live link : https://survey-master-6e8c9.web.app/